50 Book Marketing Ideas Every Author Needs to Know

 19. Provide regular content to subscribers

 Once you have readers on your mailing list, you need to keep them warm.
 That means sending regular newsletters with content they’ll find useful or entertaining.
 By regular, we don’t mean every day.
 Some authors send a newsletter every week; others space theirs out to every few months.
 It’s up to you to determine how often you reach out.

 Your street team is a group of dedicated readers who will help you get the word out during your launch.
 They will be active on social media and will be prepared to leave good (honest) reviews on launch day.
 In many cases, a street team is made up of friends, family, and a number of engaged mailing list subscribers.
 Identify them early, as you’re going to need them before long.

 Learn more: Build your Street Team in 4 Simple Steps

 Building your platform (Non-Fiction)

 Building an author platform is all about expanding your ability to reach an audience.
-For non-fiction writers, a strong platform is usually crucial to scoring a book deal.
+For non-fiction writers, a strong platform is usually crucial to scoring a publishing deal.
 Here are a few ways you can go about building yours and demonstrating your authority in your field.

 21. Speak at conferences and events

 If you’ve spoken at an event, it immediately gives you some credibility — even if it was to an audience of 50 people.
 Check out the author bio of any non-fiction author and you’re likely to see a list of places where they’ve spoken.
 While TED Talks might be out of your reach, TEDx events have much less stringent requirements.